 There are two tourist routes on Bonaire, one over the southern part and one over the northern part of the island.
 Because there are no traffic lights on Bonaire you never have to wait for the red traffic light!
 There are also few roundabouts on Bonaire.
 In only a few places on the Bonairian road network you will encounter them.

+Sometimes it can rain heavily on Bonaire.
+Fortunately Bonaire has a nice climate.
+It never rains for a long time and the sun often breaks quickly after a rain shower.
+The non-asphalt (dirt) roads are often difficult to ride after a rain shower.
 Traffic on Bonaire has increased sharply in recent years.
 Especially in Kralendijk there is a chance of traffic jams during rush hour.
 In order to make and keep driving on Bonaire manageable in the coming years, new initiatives are regularly launched by the government.

 On sunny Bonaire it is of course great to transport yourself with a scooter, moped or motorcycle.
 There are plenty of opportunities on Bonaire to rent them.
 Even Harley Davidson enthusiasts can get their money's worth on Bonaire, these machines are also for sale or rent on the island.

 The transport on Bonaire also has an Eastern touch, on the island also driving tuktuks.
 The tuktuk is a motorized two-wheeled 'cart' and can reach a speed of 57 km / h.
 The tuktuk, called 'Bon Tuk' on Bonaire, is of course an ideal means of transport in the tropical climate of Bonaire.